 - International students should refer to page 106 of Monash’s 2019 International Undergraduate Guide which lists entry scores for all courses

 - A minimum 6.5 overall IELTS score is required.
 Alternative English Language requirements are also accepted.

-RMIT was established in 1887 and the university focusses on being a leader in Art and Design; Architecture; Education; Engineering; Computer Science and Information Systems; Business; and Communication and Media Studies.
+RMIT is one of Melbourne’s best universities on offer.
+Established in 1887, the university focusses on being a leader in Art and Design; Architecture; Education; Engineering; Computer Science and Information Systems; Business; and Communication and Media Studies.
 Over 84,000 students currently attend RMIT.
 The university is ranked the best university in the country for Art and Design by QS and is renowned for its Fashion and Textiles courses.

 RMIT does not have a traditional university campus.
 Instead the university is integrated into high-rise buildings in Melbourne’s city centre.
 Therefore, RMIT students are always immersed in the lively city environment and are surrounded by food options and shops.

 - For domestic students, the average required ATAR is 61.50

 - Browse their full list of courses online to find course-specific entry requirements